enterprisemodules/ora_profile/REFERENCE.md

 The default is : `oracle`
 To customize this consistently use the hiera key `ora_profile::database::os_user`.

-##### `source`

-Data type: `String[1]`

-The location where the classes can find the software.
-You can specify a local directory, a Puppet url or an http url.
-The default is : `puppet:///modules/software/`
-To customize this consistently use the hiera key `ora_profile::database::source`.

 ##### `patch_list`

 Data type: `Hash`

 The list of patches to apply.
 The default value is : `{}`

-##### `level`

-Data type: `String[1]`

-The patch level the database should be patched to.
-Default value is: `NONE`
-Valid values depend on your database version, but it should like like below:
-- `OCT2018RU`
-- `JAN2019RU`
-- `APR2019RU`
-- etc...

-##### `patch_window`

-Data type: `String[1]`

-The patch window in which you want to do the patching.
-Every time puppet runs outside of this patcn windows, puppet will detect the patches are not installed, but puppet will not shutdown the database and apply the patches. an example on how to use this is:
-        patch_window => '2:00 - 4:00'

 ##### `logoutput`